Kim Cotton

+Umpiring career

 In October 2018, she was named as one of the twelve on-field umpires for the 2018 ICC Women's World Twenty20.
 In May 2019, the International Cricket Council (ICC) named her as one of the eight women on the ICC Development Panel of Umpires.
-In August 2019, she was named as one of the umpires to officiate in matches during the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
+She officiated in matches during the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.

 In February 2020, the ICC named her as one of the umpires to officiate in matches during the 2020 ICC Women's T20 World Cup in Australia.
 Cotton was also named as one of the two on-field umpires for the final of the tournament.
 In February 2022, she was named as one of the on-field umpires for the 2022 Women's Cricket World Cup in New Zealand.
 On 1 April 2022, the ICC named Cotton as one of the on-field umpires for the final of the tournament.

+On 5 April 2023, she stood in her first men's Twenty20 International (T20I) match between New Zealand and Sri Lanka when Sri Lanka toured to New Zealand.
+Cotton became the first woman to stand in a men's T20I between two full members as an on-field umpire.

+In September 2024 she was named as part of an all-female officiating group for the 2024 ICC Women's T20 World Cup.